bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js204">204.
 Sum of Cubes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program computes the sum of cubes of all integers from 1 to a given integer.
-It calculates the cube of each integer in the specified range and adds them up to find the total sum.
+<p>This program computes the sum of cubes of all integers from 1 to a given integer.
+It
+calculates the cube of each integer in the specified range and adds them up to find the total sum.</p>
 <pre>
 function sumOfCubes(upToInteger) {
 let cubesSum = 0;